The Benefits of Therapists Joining Insurance Panels vs. Benefits of Being a Private Pay Therapist

 If you’re looking for more support, and a place you can go to for guidance from experienced mental health professionals — joining a community like Clarity Cooperative can help you.
 Here, you’ll meet other like-minded practitioners from all over the country in every stage of their career.

 We also have a large library of essential resources to help you become more confident in growing your business.
 All of our comprehensive how-to guides, including the practice toolbox, and calculators are available to you.
-Check out our Pro subscription with a free 30 day trial today and give our out-of-network insurance calculator a whirl.
+Check out our Pro subscription with a free two week trial today and give our out-of-network insurance calculator a whirl.

 Related Blogs